FraunhoferIWES/foxes/paper/paper.md

 `foxes` was designed to be very modular when it comes to modelling aspects of wind farm calculations.
 Users can combine various model types and easily add new models, such that a realistic representation of the wind farm's behaviour can be achieved.
-Any wind farm calculation variable in `foxes` can be subjected to optimization via the `IWOPY` package [@iwopy], with support for vectorized evaluation of optimization variables.
+Any wind farm calculation variable in `foxes` can be subjected to optimization via the `iwopy` package [@iwopy], with support for vectorized evaluation of optimization variables.

+Other related open source Python packages that follow a similar agenda, but with differences in details and performance, are `pywake` [@pywake] and `floris` [@floris].
+The `foxes` package has no code overlap with these packages and has been developed as an independent software by Fraunhofer IWES for many years.

 # Acknowledgements

 The development of `foxes` and its predecessors flapFOAM and flappy (internal - non public) has been supported through multiple publicly funded research projects.
 We acknowledge in particular the funding by the Federal Ministry of Economic Affairs and Climate Action (BMWK) through the projects Smart Wind Farms (grant no. 0325851B), GW-Wakes (0325397B) and X-Wakes (03EE3008A) as well as the funding by the Federal Ministry of Education and Research (BMBF) in the framework of the project H2Digital (03SF0635).

 # References